 As you can see, my folded up selfie stick fits easily in my hand and is no big deal to carry on my runs.
 Unless I run before daylight, I carry my GoPro because I never know what interesting things I’ll see during my run.

 Attached at the end of the selfie stick is a waterproof protective housing (affiliate link), a must have for Hero 4’s.
-Additionally, I have a remote control (affiliate link) that I seldom use now that I shoot in video.
-Bill finds the remote control very convenient to have when he’s taking pictures while riding his bike.
-He also has a variety of mounts to attach the GoPro to his bike.
+Additionally, I have a remote control (affiliate link) that I seldom use now that I shoot in video mode.
+Bill finds the remote control very convenient to have when he’s taking pictures while riding his bike since it’s more difficult to get to the shutter while riding, especially if the GoPro is mounted to side of his wheel – he has a variety of mounts to attach the GoPro to different places on his bike.

 - Do you take pictures while out on your runs?